monzee/shiv/README.md

 3. Install the bundled `Shiv` and the generated `shiv.FragmentBindings` modules into the subcomponent.
 Expose the type `FragmentFactory` from the subcomponent.
-   Rebuild the project with `Ctrl-F9` to generate the dagger implementations.
+   Rebuild the project with `Ctrl-F9` to generate the Dagger implementations.

     ```kotlin
     @Subcomponent(modules = [Shiv::class, shiv.FragmentBindings::class])